Manufacturer's Suggested Retail Price excludes shipping costs, dealer assembly/prep, taxes or import duties.

 The advantages of disc brakes over rim brakes on a versatile bike like the DXT far exceed their sole disadvantage, weight gain.
 Besides their incredible power and modulation, they’re just plain safer, especially in the rain.
 Once rims get wet or muddy, using friction to stop the wheel at its circumference is less efficient than using friction to stop a less wet or muddy small diameter disc near the center of the wheel from rotating.
 And eliminating the rim from braking surface duties results in a longer lasting wheel

 Fully integrated shifting systems offer the most precise and reliable performance.
-That’s why every DXT offers Shimano shifters, Shimano front and rear derailleurs, Shimano cranksets and Shimano cassettes.
+That’s why every DXT offers Shimano shifters, Shimano front and rear derailleurs, Shimano cassettes.
+Even Shimano cranksets on all models except the DXT.

 • Shimano Altus 9-speed group